Who We Are

 Artillery OCS Graduate Class 1-67

-The idea for the modern Officer Candidate School for Infantry was conceived in June 1938, when a plan for an officer-training program was submitted to the Chief of Infantry by Brigadier General L. Singleton, Commandant of the Infantry School, Fort Benning, Georgia.
+The idea for the modern Officer Candidate School for Infantry was conceived in June 1938, when a plan for an officer-training program was submitted to the Chief of Infantry by Brigadier General L. Singleton, Commandant of the Infantry School, Fort Moore, Georgia.

 “Maj.
 Gen. Gary Brito, commander of the U.S. Army Maneuver Center of Excellence (left) and Lt.
-Col. Matthew Chitty, commander 3-11 Infantry (OCS) (right) cut the birthday cake with the youngest candidate and oldest graduate, OCS Alumni Association Past President COL. John Ionoff, in attendance at Fort Benning.”
+Col. Matthew Chitty, commander 3-11 Infantry (OCS) (right) cut the birthday cake with the youngest candidate and oldest graduate, OCS Alumni Association Past President COL. John Ionoff, in attendance at Fort Moore.”

 This Association preserves YOUR Legacy